 Weather in Ireland in February

 February is no less cold, but some of the wetness has been known to decline this month; rainfall days decrease to about 70% of the days in the month.
 Ironically, February 1st is the traditional marker for spring in the country, despite a lack of buds and birds.
-Sunshine hours are a little bit higher, though not by much, and cloud cover is still predominant most days, which prevents much in the way of warmth from getting into the lower atmosphere.
+Sunshine hours are a little bit higher, though not by much, and cloud cover is still predominant most days, preventing much warmth from getting into the lower atmosphere.
 Translation: don’t box up your mittens and scarves just yet.

 This is pretty good movie weather (something you’d probably be doing at home anyway), so if you’re in or around Dublin during this month, don’t miss the Dublin International Film Festival.
-Though the name suggests a medley of films, this festival primarily puts a spotlight on national film and encourages moviegoers to immerse themselves in the best films Ireland has to offer.
+Though the name suggests a medley of films, this festival primarily focuses on national films and encourages moviegoers to immerse themselves in the best films Ireland offers.

 Weather in Ireland in March

-The temperature will begin to climb a little bit this month, hallelujah!
-You may still want a few warming items, but the days of 3°C are falling behind you, and the new low should be set around 7-8°C. Rainfall, however, will remain the same, if not a little heavier than the previous month.
-As always with Ireland’s cold months, the best clothing options are layers, and opt for outerwear (jacket & boots) that will withstand wet environments.
+The temperature will begin to climb a little bit this month; hallelujah!
+You may still want a few warming items, but the days of 3°C are falling behind you, and the new low should be set around 7-8°C. Rainfall will remain the same, if not a little heavier than the previous month.
+As always, with Ireland’s cold months, the best clothing options are layers and opt for outerwear (jacket & boots) that will withstand wet environments.

 Regardless of whether you celebrate back home, it will be darn near impossible to come to Ireland in March and not cross paths with the country’s largest and most spectacular holiday – St Patrick’s Day on March 17th.